-- 43. It is proposed that by re-profiling debt repayments an additional £11.2M of funding is made available for the acquisition of properties that will initially address the TA demand.
+- 46. It is proposed that by re-profiling debt repayments an additional £11.2M of funding is made available for the acquisition of properties that will initially address the TA demand.
 This would enable a total of £18.955M to be budgeted in the HRA Capital programme over the 4 years of the MTFP, with a large proportion (£9.965M) front loaded to accelerate delivery.
-As an adjunct to this policy, at its meeting in December 2017 Executive have approved the virement of £3.725M, of funding previously allocated to the Croft Green project, to the Acquisitions budget in 2017/18. - 44.
+As an adjunct to this policy, at its meeting in December 2017 Executive have approved the virement of £3.725M, of funding previously allocated to the Croft Green project, to the Acquisitions budget in 2017/18. - 47.
 If these proposals are agreed it would enable expenditure of £13.69M on acquisitions by March 2019, and £22.68M over the MTFP period.
-It is cautiously estimated that this would deliver 300 tenancies, but this could be substantially higher if the Council is able to secure office blocks or larger buildings that could be converted to multiple unit sites. - 45.
+It is cautiously estimated that this would deliver 300 tenancies, but this could be substantially higher if the Council is able to secure office blocks or larger buildings that could be converted to multiple unit sites. - 48.
 During the last 2 years acquisitions have been pursued, and it has become evident that the larger buildings are rarely available in the Central Bedfordshire area, but they do exist in greater numbers in adjoining Local Authority areas.
-Whilst preference will continue to be given to purchasing sites within Central Bedfordshire it is proposed that, to enable the maximum number of tenancies from the budget available, where such opportunities emerge in close proximity to our boundaries these should be considered. - 46.
-The transfer of the Greenacre site into the HRA has demonstrated that this is one of the most cost effective mechanisms for delivering a large concentration of units in a relatively short period of time.
-The next Council Care Home to become available will be the Birches in Shefford, which could be converted into circa 32 bedsits following the same model as Greenacre.
-It is anticipated that this will be vacated in February 2018.
-It is proposed that it is transferred into the HRA at a cost of circa £2M (the final figure to be based on a formal valuation). - 47.
+At its meeting in January 2018 Executive approved a recommendation to purchase a hotel in Luton, which can quickly be converted to provide 20 en suite bedrooms to address current demand for TA, immediately reducing GF cost. - 49.
+The property will also provide annual surpluses to the HRA that have been calculated to deliver payback on the investment within 16 years.
+Whilst preference will continue to be given to purchasing sites within the Council area it is proposed that, to enable the maximum number of tenancies from the budget available, if similar opportunities emerge in close proximity to our boundaries these should be considered. - 50.
 Since the increase in RtB discounts in 2012 it has been assumed that sales will be broadly in line with the amount of new build properties and acquisitions, keeping the stock at around its current level (circa 5,200 properties).
 With the injection of capital proposed above, and the increase in stock (circa 300 tenancies) in a short time frame, it is anticipated that by 2022 the stock could be sustained at 5,500 properties/tenancies.
 As a result, sufficient additional net rent will be generated to enable the Council to match one for one receipts over the entire Business Plan period (assuming RtB sales remain at current levels), with circa £4M per annum set aside for new build/acquisitions.